-Pigment Markers have been the next big thing over at Winsor and Newton.
+Winsor and Newton Pigment Markers have had a lot of hype when first introduced to the market.
 They’ve receive as much hype, if not more so than their Watercolor Markers.
 (Which I happen to be a huge fan of.)
-My personal reaction to Winsor and Newton’s Pigment Markers has been a bit more tepid.
+My personal reaction to Winsor and Newton Pigment Markers had been a bit more tepid.

 My First Reactions